 - Shaft and non-rotating sleeves are two inches wide

-The axle Bar is a thick, two inch bar, with no rotating sleeves, used primarily for grip training.
+The axle bar is a thick, two-inch bar with no rotating sleeves, used primarily for grip training.
 The wide diameter requires a strong grip to hold and exercise with.
 Additionally, the lack of rotation in the sleeves makes any rotating movement feel like a lot more due to the momentum of the bumper plates loaded on the bar.
-Typically 25 pounds, an axle bar is a great grip trainer that is used often in strongman training.
+Typically weighing 25 pounds, an axle bar can be a great grip trainer that is often used in strongman training.

 Smith Machine Bar

-- Weight ranges greatly, but typically between 15 to 25 pounds
+- Weight ranges greatly, but typically between 15 and 25 pounds

 - Connected to a Smith machine, allowing for squats (and other exercises) in one plane of motion

-- Counterbalances in machine can factor in how heavy the bar feels
+- Counterbalances in the machine can factor into how heavy the bar feels in-hand

 A Smith machine bar’s weight varies greatly from machine to machine.
-Some machines will attach a 45 pound Olympic barbell, while others will use a specific bar for the machine, weighing as little as ten pounds.
+Some machines will attach a 45-pound Olympic barbell, while others will use a specific bar for the machine, weighing as little as 10 pounds.
 A typical range, however, is between 15 and 25 pounds.
-Despite the lighter bar, most machines can still hold several hundred pounds of weight.
+Despite the lighter bar, most machines can still hold several hundred pounds.

 Another thing to factor in is a Smith machine’s use of counterbalances.
-The counterbalances in the Smith machine alleviate some of the weight of the bar, making it feel lighter than it really is; for example, a 25-pound bar may only feel and act like 22 pounds.
-Usually if this is the case, the weight the bar is replicating is displayed on the side of the machine.
+The counterbalances in the Smith machine redistribute some of the weight of the bar, making it feel lighter than it really is.
+For example, a 25-pound bar may only feel and act like 22 pounds if counterbalances are employed.
+Usually, if this is the case, the weight the bar is replicating is displayed on the side of the machine.

 Factoring in Collars and Plates

-So we’ve gone over the type of bars you could be using in the gym; what else do we add up to determine how much weight is on a bar?
-Well, obviously the weight plates are a big part of it, but there are also the spring clips or clamps we are using to keep the weights on the bar.
-When should we include that weight?
+So, we’ve gone over the type of bars you could be using in the gym, but what else do we need to add up in order to determine how much weight is on a bar?
+Well, obviously, the weight plates are a big part of it, but there are also the spring clips or clamps used to keep the weights in place during training.

 Weight Plates